hyundai-robotics/doc-hi6-operation/9-property/3-spot-welding-func.md

 {% hint style="info" %}
 * You can use the spot welding function by touching the \[system\] button &gt; \[4: Application Parameter &gt; 1: Spot Welding\].
 *
-  For details on the spot welding function, refer to the “[Hi6 Controller Spot Welding Function Manual]().”
+  For details on the spot welding function, refer to the “[Hi6 Controller Spot Welding Function Manual](https://hrbook-hrc.web.app/#/view/doc-spot-weld/english/README)”.
 {% endhint %}